elpidiofilho/labgeo/README.md

   taking advantage of multi-core CPUs, aiming agility in more complex modeling.

-  The model settings are made using the Caret package written by Max Kuhn.
+  The model settings are made using the Caret package written by Max Kuhn (https://github.com/topepo/caret).
   The Caret package creates a standard interface for accessing a few hundred models, is a Swiss Army knife of data modeling.